Updated: Wednesday, July 8th, 2020

-Our conservation lands have long been a source of inspiration for Nova Scotians.
-With the global COVID-19 crisis, and the recent tragedies the Province has faced, more than ever, people understandably want to immerse themselves in the natural environment – our forests and coasts – for relief.
+Our conservation lands have long been a source of inspiration and enjoyment for Nova Scotians.
+With the global COVID-19 crisis, and the recent tragedies the Province has faced, more than ever, people need to immerse themselves in the natural environment – our forests and coasts – for relief.

-- Please follow provincial guidance on COVID-19 at all times, as well as your local municipal guidance to keep everyone in our community safe
+- Please follow provincial guidance on COVID-19 at all times: https://novascotia.ca/coronavirus/ as well as your local municipal guidance to keep everyone in our community safe

 - Keep your social distance (six feet/two metres minimum), give other visitors all the room they need, and show them you are giving them space

 - Keep your dog well under control

 - Visit only with members of your household and please follow all group size limits

-- Be sure you are not crossing through provincial or municipal parks, trails or other private lands, unless there is clear guidance allowing you to do so
+- Be sure you are not crossing through other private lands unless there is clear guidance allowing you to do so

 - Nature Trust staff and volunteers have only just resumed monitoring and active stewardship work on our lands, so please be extra cautious as we don’t know if there are blown-down trees or other potential hazards.
 And please let us know if you see things that need attention.